pvvx/THB2/README.md

 **Software for setting up and making BLE OTA: [PHY62x2BTHome.html](https://pvvx.github.io/THB2/web/PHY62x2BTHome.html).**

 * The OTA protocol used is not part of the PHY SDK, but is designed specifically for custom firmware.
-This protocol, boot-loader and Flash distribution system are incompatible with other devices on PHY62x2 chips assembled on the original SDK.
-The SDK used is completely redesigned and has full sources for building in GCC.
+This protocol, bootloader, and Flash area allocation scheme are incompatible with other PHY62x2 devices built on the original SDK.
+The SDK used has been completely redesigned and has full sources for building in GCC.

 > Uploading OTA files to [PHY62x2BTHome.html](https://pvvx.github.io/THB2/web/PHY62x2BTHome.html) is automatic.
 You don't need to download files from this repository for OTA.